“If there's anything fair in life, Danail Rachev should be on his way to becoming a star orchestral conductor.”

 DALLAS MORNING NEWS

-Heralded by critics as “a musician of real depth, sensitivity, and authority,” Danail Rachev is currently in his eighth season as Music Director of the Eugene Symphony.
-Building upon the Symphony's 50-year tradition of artistic excellence in the core repertory while increasing its commitment to music of the 21st century, he is recognized for broadening the orchestra's audiences through creative programming, for increasing community engagement, and for expanding educational opportunities in the region.
-He is credited for showcasing compositions by leading composers of today, including John Adams, Avner Dorman, Steven Stucky, and John Harbison, as well as for commissioning and conducting world premieres of works by Mason Bates, Osvaldo Golijov, Robert Kyr, Roberto Sierra, and Tomas Svoboda.
+Heralded by critics as “a musician of real depth, sensitivity, and authority,” Danail Rachev has recently concluded a highly successful eight-year tenure as Music Director of the Eugene Symphony (2009-2017).
+Building upon the Symphony's 50-year tradition of artistic excellence in the core repertory while increasing its commitment to music of the 21st century, he is recognized for broadening the orchestra's audiences through creative programming, increasing community engagement, and expanding regional educational opportunities.
+He is also credited for showcasing compositions by leading composers of today, including John Adams, Avner Dorman, Steven Stucky, and John Harbison, as well as for commissioning and conducting world premieres of works by Mason Bates, Osvaldo Golijov, Robert Kyr, Roberto Sierra, and Tomas Svoboda.

 In North America, Mr. Rachev has conducted The Philadelphia Orchestra, the symphonies of Alabama, Baltimore, Dallas, Edmonton, Fort Wayne Philharmonic, Grand Rapids, Nashville, Richmond, Spokane, Tucson, the Florida Orchestra, the Fort Wayne Philharmonic, and the Las Vegas Philharmonic, among others.
 He has collaborated with such celebrated soloists as Emanuel Ax, Sarah Chang, Angela Hewitt, Yo-Yo Ma, Midori, Garrick Ohlsson, Itzhak Perlman, and André Watts.
-Worldwide engagements include the Auckland Philharmonia, Bournemouth Symphony, Het Gelders Orkest, Philharmonia Orchestra/London, London Philharmonic, Orquestra Nacional do Porto, Orquesta Sinfónica del Principado de Asturias, Royal Scottish National Orchestra, Russe State Opera of Bulgaria, Scottish Chamber Orchestra, SWR Stuttgart Radio Symphony, Turkey’s Presidential Symphony, the Yomiuri Nippon Symphony Orchestra in Japan, and the New Zealand Symphony Orchestra, which he led on tour in the summer of 2013..
+Worldwide engagements have included the Auckland Philharmonia, Bournemouth Symphony, Het Gelders Orkest (touring Holland), Philharmonia Orchestra/London, London Philharmonic, Orquestra Nacional do Porto, Orquesta Sinfónica del Principado de Asturias, Royal Scottish National Orchestra, Scottish Chamber Orchestra, SWR Stuttgart Radio Symphony, Turkey’s Presidential Symphony, the Yomiuri Nippon Symphony Orchestra in Japan, and the New Zealand Symphony Orchestra, which he led on tour in summer 2013.

-As Assistant Conductor of The Philadelphia Orchestra (2008-2010) and the Dallas Symphony (2005-2008), Danail Rachev led numerous public concerts and educational programs.
+Danail Rachev launched his professional career as Assistant Conductor of The Philadelphia Orchestra (2008-2010) and the Dallas Symphony (2005-2008), leading numerous public concerts and educational programs.
 Of his Dallas Symphony subscription series debut, the Dallas Morning News wrote: "One of the Dallas Symphony Orchestra's best concerts of the past year. ...from start to finish, assistant conductor Danail Rachev got the music unfailingly right, and made it viscerally compelling."

-Danail Rachev trained at the State Musical Academy in Sofia, receiving degrees in orchestral and choral conducting.
+Born in Shuman, Bulgaria, Danail Rachev trained at the State Musical Academy in Sofia, where he received degrees in orchestral and choral conducting.
 Granted a full scholarship, he moved to the United States to continue his studies at the Peabody Conservatory of Music.
 Mr. Rachev was a conducting fellow at the American Academy of Conducting in Aspen and a participant in the League of American Orchestra's National Conducting Institute, which led to his debut with the National Symphony in Washington, D.C.
-The first-ever conducting fellow of the New World Symphony, he studied with Michael Tilson Thomas and worked alongside him on many occasions.
+The first-ever conducting fellow with the New World Symphony, he studied with Michael Tilson Thomas and worked alongside him on many occasions.
 Other teachers have included Gustav Meier, Vassil Kazandjiev, David Zinman, and Leonard Slatkin.